hematthi/SysSimExClusters/README.md

 ## What if I need help?

-Feel free to email Matthias He at mhe@nd.edu!
+Feel free to email Matthias He at matthias.he@alumni.utoronto.ca!